desheffer/init-scripts/README.md

 cases.
 It may provide a helpful starting point for other projects, but your mileage may vary.

-## Running the playbook

-Install dependencies (only required on the first run):

-    ./init.sh

-Run the playbook:

-    ./deploy.sh

 ## Installing Arch Linux

 If you're starting from scratch, then install Arch Linux according to the